squidfunk/mkdocs-material/docs/tutorials/blogs/basic.md

 ## Key concepts

-**Post, excerpt**: a blog consists of a number of self-contained _posts_ (often called articles) and an index page shows the posts in reverse chronological order, with the most recent post at the top.
+**Post, excerpt**: a blog consists of a number of self-contained _posts_ (often called articles) and an index page that shows the posts in reverse chronological order, with the most recent post at the top.
 The index page usually shows only a short _excerpt_ and a link that the user can click to navigate to the full post.

-**Metadata**: both the index page and the post itself list information such as when you published the post, when you updated it, who the author is and what the expected reading time is.
+**Metadata**: both the index page and the post itself list information such as when you published the post, when you updated it, who the author is, and what the expected reading time is.

 **Slug**: since the blog posts are primarily arranged by time and not into a hierarchy,